dyv/paxos/README.md

 proposing.
 Consider using timers (and making sure everyone knows who the client is)

+Failure after Promising: Need to Store to disk my promise.

 Final Repository is located at "https://github.com/dyv/distfs" This is using Go for the primary language.
 Because it requires a very specific directory structure I have provided basic scripts when running from the